Solar Panel Grants for Small Businesses

 Sunpro Solar Makes It Easy for your Small Business to Apply for the REAP Solar grant.

 It may seem complicated applying for a grant to the government, but don’t worry.
 We have helped many business take advantage of these commercial solar grants.
 Sunpro Solar will walk you through the application process.
 We also help you secure your solar panel grants and loans with ease.
-We have helped many small, commercial businesses take advantage of these additional solar grants from snowball stands, poultry farms, to inside sales call centers.
+Many small commercial businesses take advantage of these additional solar grants from snowball stands, poultry farms, to inside sales call centers.

 You make the switch to go solar, we make it easy and affordable.
 You can apply for a REAP grant or loan at any time during the year at your local office or state office.
 If you’d like to read more about the USDA REAP program, you can check out the USDA’s webpage for full details.Find Out More